Find Schools

 $16,088 Avg Student Debt

-Our rankings named Kapiolani Community College the best school in Hawaii for business students working on their degree.
+Our analysis found Kapiolani Community College to be the best school for business students in Hawaii.

-Degree recipients from Kapiolani CC accumulate an average of $16,088 in student debt by the time they complete their degree.
+By the time they get their degree, students from this school have racked up an average of $16,088 in student loans.
 Once they receive their degree, Kapiolani CC graduates enter the workforce, making an average salary of $42,781 during the early year of their career.

 #2